slonigiraf/whitepaper/slonigiraf/ENG.md

 ### A Tutee Can Allow a Tutor to Review a Diploma Issued by Another Tutor

 Skills that are acquired but not used are prone to be forgotten.
-To combat this, many educational systems rely on repetition.
-The Slonigiraf educational model utilizes repetition in three ways.
-Firstly, by allowing students who have acquired a skill to teach it to other students.
+So, many educational systems rely on repetition.
+The Slonigiraf educational model utilizes repetition in three ways:

+- Allow students who have acquired a skill to teach it to other students.
 In this way, the student reinforces their understanding of the skill by teaching it to others.
-Secondly, our system uses repetition through expert verification of diplomas.
-And thirdly, tutors can work with their students to verify previous diplomas issued by other tutors.
-If a skill has been forgotten, the tutor who identifies the problem receives reimbursement from the tutor who issued the diploma, in the same way as an expert.
-This process is beneficial for both the current tutor, as they potentially receive reimbursement, and for the student, as they receive information about their current educational problems.
+- Our system uses repetition through expert verification of diplomas.
+- Tutors can work with their students to verify previous diplomas issued by other tutors.

+If a skill has been forgotten, the tutor who identifies the problem receives reimbursement from the tutor who issued the diploma in the same way as an expert.
+This process benefits both the current tutor, as they potentially receive reimbursement, and the student, as they receive information about their current educational problems.

-It is possible that a student and a tutor may conspire against a previous tutor to receive reimbursement while the student has not actually forgotten the skill.
-This type of deception is not prohibited in any administrative way, but it is almost impossible in the long term - such a student would be banned from the community of tutors as dishonest and would lose the ability to receive new diplomas.
+A student and a tutor may conspire against a previous tutor to receive reimbursement while the student still remembers the skill.
+This type of deception is not prohibited in any administrative way.
+Still, it is almost impossible in the long term - such a student would be banned from the community of tutors as dishonest and would lose the ability to receive new diplomas.

 ### Comparing the Speed of Skill Acquisition of the Slonigiraf Model to the Traditional Model